tldr-pages/tldr/pages/linux/kjv.md

 `kjv Matthew 1:7-2-6`

-- Search all verses that match a pattern:
+- Display all verses that match a pattern:

 `kjv Exodus/Plagues`